 14. To whom would you recommend this book?
 Would someone who isn't usually interested in baseball or history appreciate this book?
 Write a recommendation explaining who you think would enjoy Babe & Me.

 Most students will respond that this book has wide appeal, even for those who don't usually enjoy sports or history.
-Though baseball is a central focus here, aspects of the game important to the story are well explained.
-Also, the firsthand account of events such as the Great Depression and the 1932 World Series make the history come alive.
+Though baseball is a central focus here, aspects of the game important to the story are explained well.
+Also, the firsthand accounts of events such as the Great Depression and the 1932 World Series make the history come alive.

 15. At the end of the story, Joe makes the decision to give up the baseball his father managed to find — the ball Babe Ruth hit to make the most famous home run in history.
 Joe could have taken the ball back to the present as a memento of his adventure and possibly even sold it to make money, but instead he gave it away to some kids playing on the street.
 Do you think he made the right decision?
 In Joe's place, what would you have done?

 Students' answers will vary.
 Many students might think that Joe should have kept the baseball as a memento of the incredible experience he has had.
 Yet Joe does not need a baseball to remember the experience of traveling back to 1932; by giving away the baseball, he shows that he values the memories of his time in 1932 with Babe Ruth and his father more than any tangible object.